 Next, follow me to have a brief understanding of their differences.

 Generally speaking, although sheep and goats belong to the ruminant horned animals, they belong to different genera of the same family, sheep and goats can’t copulate to give birth to lambs.
-In addition, though sheep and goats have many similarities in shape, anatomy, physiology and living habits, there are also some differences.
+In addition, though sheep and goats have many similarities in shape, anatomy, physiology, and living habits, there are also some differences.

 1. Sheep and goats do not like to live in a low-temperature environment.
 They love the cleanliness of water, grass, and utensils.
 But goats like the environment with more dryness and less dampness than sheep, so goats need to build their beds in the humid area.

-2. Sheep have a plump body, white, soft and dense body hairs.
+2. Sheep have a plump body, white, soft, and dense body hairs.
 Their heads are short.
 The male sheep have spiral-shaped horns.
 The female sheep have no horns or only small horns.
 The tips of their mouths are thin and flexible which are suitable for eating short pastures, and can also forage coarse & hard stalks and branches.
 Their tail shapes are different, such as a long thin tail, broad tail, short tail, fat tail.

 Goats have thin body, long head, short neck, angle with the shape of three prism curve, curved like a sickle, body hairs are generally coarse and short, hair color is mostly white, also black, cyan, brown or variegated.
-Goats have whiskers under their jaws and the tails are snubby.
+Goats have whiskers under their jaws and the tails are stubby.

 Goats will not grassed that they smell bad or had been trampled over even they are very hungry.
 The varieties of grass that the goats forage are more than sheep, especially for the tender branches of shrubs, and the shapes and body hairs of goats are more conducive to grazing in the shrubbery.

 3. Sheep are temperate and timid, but goats are more active and more daring; goats can often be used as sheep leaders.
-Both sheep and goats have the strong herding instinct, but sheep have stronger herding instinct than goats, and sheep always take group actions no matter what environments are.
+Both sheep and goats have a strong herding instinct, but sheep have stronger herding instinct than goats, and sheep always take group actions no matter what environments are.
 Therefore, the shepherd often trains several “bellwethers” to take the lead.
 Then sheep are led by their shepherd.
 A shepherd is led by his bellwether-goat.

 Sheep follow and trust the voice of the shepherd to lead them to water, food, and safety.
-If they wander, then the shepherd will seek and rescue them and take them to the safe place.
-If sheep are separated from the shepherd and flock, they will feel nervous and fragile because they don’t have survival abilities of offensive or defensive.
+If they wander, then the shepherd will seek and rescue them and take them to a safe place.
+If sheep are separated from the shepherd and flock, they will feel nervous and fragile because they don’t have the survival abilities of offensive or defensive.
 However, a goat won’t follow anyone.
 A bellwether-goat can go anywhere it wants, followed behind his shepherd.
 Goats “browse” instead of grazing—foraging for anything they like.

 So now you already have a brief understanding of their differences, if you are allowing yourselves to be led, being sensitive to following the path of your shepherd and the order of God, you may be one of the sheep.
 Then if you are capricious ongoing your own way, don’t follow the path of your shepherd, and violate the order of God, then you may be one of the goats.
 What do you think?
 Are you mostly belong to sheep or mostly belong to goats?